jonluca/blog/_posts/2020-02-09-word-storage.md

 The average word length in English is 4.7 characters, while German, one of the longest average word length languages, sits at **11.66**[^3].
 We'll use German as our language, to again try and get a reasonable upper bound.

-10 billion words, times an average word length of 11.66, gets us \~**4.8** billion individual characters spoken per person per lifetime.
+420 million words, times an average word length of 11.66, gets us \~**4.8** billion individual characters spoken per person per lifetime.

 4.8 billion characters multiplied by our previous estimate of roughly 108 billion people ever having lived gives us a grand total of 5.2 * 10<sup>20</sup> characters, or 518 quintillion characters ever said in history.